geoloep/krite/README.md

 # krite
 Krite is a collection of tools for quickly setting up interactive maps.
 It consist of various generic and reusable components that facilitate various common tasks.
-Tasks inluding managing map state, map interaction, working with projection systems and interfacing with data sources.
+Tasks including managing map state, map interaction, working with projection systems and interfacing with data sources.

 Krite uses the excellent [Leaflet](https://github.com/Leaflet/Leaflet) library for the actual rendering of the map.